 Risk of modern slavery through employment or contracting: Pharo staff are protected by relevant laws and regulations, which are fully reflected in the firm’s policies and procedures.
 Contractors and consultants utilised by Pharo carry out highly skilled activities and are therefore deemed low risk.
 To the best of its knowledge, Pharo is not in breach of any employment legislation.

 Risk of modern slavery through the supply chain: Given that Pharo’s supply chain primarily consists of professional advisers, financial services firms and leading services businesses that require skilled labour to provide services to Pharo, Pharo takes the view that there is a low risk of modern slavery.

 Enhanced risk of modern slavery during COVID-19 pandemic: Pharo has completed enhanced assessments of modern slavery during this period and consider the overall risk as low.

 Furthermore, Pharo encourages employees to report any potential instances of modern slavery to management or externally through its Whistleblowing Policy.

-This statement has been reviewed by senior management and approved by the members of Pharo Management (UK) LLP.
+This statement has been reviewed and approved by the members of Pharo Management (UK) LLP.